Nakalele Blowhole: A Maui Thing Worth Doing Near Lahaina

 Nakalele blowhole is located on Nakalele Point on the northern tip of West Maui.
 Click here for Google directions to the blowhole.

-The blowhole is an easy drive from the main Maui resort area of Ka’anapali and Lahaina in West Maui.
+The blowhole is an easy drive from the main Maui resort area of Ka’anapali and Lahaina in West Maui. (check out our picks for the best places to stay in Lahaina and west Maui).

 From the other resort area in Wailea, you are looking at an hour and 15-minute drive (45-miles).
 I have a hard time saying it is worth the drive but if you are planning a day on the westside, then go for it.